How to Become a Financial Consultant: Jordan’s Journey Through the Financial Consultant Academy

 Lastly, Jordan offered his words of advice for anyone looking to pursue a similar career path in finance or enroll in the Financial Consultant Academy program themselves: “Make sure that this is something that you're passionate about.
 I know that helping others and educating them more than anything is definitely something I was passionate about going into the program.
 I feel like that's a major key throughout this program because there are going to be tough days and moments where a lot of information is thrown at you in a short amount of time and it can be overwhelming.
 It's important to always give yourself goals and write out your plan or what it is that you want to accomplish, even if it's tactical.
 Being able to set an agenda for yourself, personally and professionally, to be able to accomplish certain things will go a long way within the program because it's only going to enhance your professional development.
 At the end of the day, you're going to be learning a lot of information too.
 It's having a passion, giving yourself goals, and holding yourself accountable to achieving those goals that will put anyone in a really good space after that.”

-If you’re ready to unleash your full potential at Schwab like Jordan, check out our current FCA opening and get a closer look at what you can look forward to in the Financial Consultant Academy.
+If you’re ready to unleash your full potential at Schwab like Jordan, get a closer look at what you can look forward to in the Financial Consultant Academy.